nicolasbrailo/nicolasbrailo.github.io/blog_md/2015/0507_VimtipStopescapingslashes.md

 Extra tip: this also works in sed

+# Comments

 ---
 ## In reply to [this post](), [VimTip: Search and f(replace) | An infinite monkey - Nico Brailovsky&#39;s blog](/blog_md/2019/0226_VimTipSearchandfreplace.md) commented @ 2019-02-26T07:05:03.000+01:00:

-[…] Pre-tip: When using search and replace in Vim, you don’t need to use slashes […]
+[…] Pre-tip: When using search and replace in Vim, you don't need to use slashes […]

 Original [published here](/blog_md/2015/0507_VimtipStopescapingslashes.md).